sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 2. So, it was only a matter of time that this will happen in "infinite" universe.

 SUMMARY:
-1. We are descendants of "Self-replicating molecules-robots" that "have been created & created now & will be created untill the end of universe" RANDOMLY.
+1. We are descendants of "Self-replicating molecules-robots" that "have been created & created now & will be created untill the end of universe" RANDOMLY (todo - give definition of "randomly").
 2. Just like in a "Game of life" automata: you generate random field, give rules, and self-replicating structures appear
-3. The "death" property is required for "self-replicating molecule-robots" BECAUSE it allows evolution
+3. (From book "selfish gene") The "death" property is required for "self-replicating molecule-robots" BECAUSE it allows evolution
 </pre>

 3. We don't know why universe was created, but there is an Anthropic principle (we are here because we are here, lol)